 AuditPool elements contain the post-facto recorded results of a process.
-Audits are conceptually very similar to job-specific signals.
-Signals record the current state of a process or device, whereas audits summarize that device state over a longer period during the execution of a single process.
+Audits are conceptually very similar to signals.
+Signals record the current state of a process or device, whereas audits summarize that device state over a longer period of time.
 Thus an audit will summarize the result of multiple signals belonging to a unique phase in the returned XJDF.
-A unique phase SHOULD contain the same combination of JobPhase/ @Status and JobPhase/@StatusDetails.
+A unique phase SHOULD contain the same combination of JobPhase/@Status and JobPhase/@StatusDetails.
 Thus minor variations such as speed NEED NOT be recorded as separate audits although they MAY have slightly varying values in the respective signals.
 AuditPool elements record any event related to the situations described in Table 3.6 Alignment of Audits and Messages.